Student Contemplative Exercises: New Examples

 In Spring 2026, Dr. Bin Song continued to assign contemplative exercises in the course “Introduction to Comparative Religion: Eastern” (PHL 112).
-Here are a few excellent examples:
+Here are a couple of excellent examples:

 Benjamin McCumber and Ziggy Angelos will graduate soon, so this is one of their last classes at the college.
 I worked with Ben in quite a few courses; he completed Religious Studies as his minor and will continue to study and practice clinical psychology in graduate school, which makes me very proud.
 Ziggy was a wonderful new student in my class, yet her level of understanding quickly revealed that being “new” in time does not mean being “new” in soul.
 She will continue to study art therapy in graduate school.
 I wish them both the very best!